QCDIS/NaaVRE-website/Readiness-level-framework.md

 |                                  | Use case          | Are described                    |   |   | X |   |   | There is a description of use cases.
 This can be a link to another source (website / publication).                                                                                                                                                                                                                                                                                             |

 #### User manual
 The following guidelines can be used to determine the completeness of a user manual.
-- Storage location: <span style="color:green"> ToDO: SPecifcy where to store </span>
-- What happens in the workflow is explained from the following viewpoints:
+- The virtual lab is explained from the following viewpoints:
   - A conceptual viewpoint.
 There is an intuitive description of what happens.
   - A mathematical viewpoint.
 How the real world system relates to the used mathematical algorithm is clear.
 - The parameters are clear.